DUNE/computing-training-basics/setup.md

 ~~~
 {: .output}

+This uses a system called ups which allows access to consisted version controlled codes.
+Once you've run setup_dune.sh you will be able to setup particular versions of the DUNE code.
+We'll do that in the course itself.

 > ## How to make custom setup command with aliases
 > Not familiar with aliases?
 Read below.